FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://github.com/krosti/angularjs-q-a/blob/master/README.md

 [[↑] Back to top](#AngularJS)
 ### What is the difference between "ng-show"/"ng-hide" and "ng-if" directives?
-(Junior)

 `ng-show`/`ng-hide` will always insert the DOM element, but will display/hide it based on the condition. `ng-if` will not insert the DOM element until the condition is not fulfilled.